jabarihunt/JSON-Web-Token/README.md

 `(String) $secretOrPrivateKey` - For the HS256, HS384, and HS512 algorithms, it expects this to be a secret (as generated above).
 For the "none" algorithm, simply pass `NULL` (it will ignore any value passed since no signature will be appended).
 For all other algorithms, it expects a string path to the private key file used to encrypt the signature.

-`(String) $algorithm` (optional) - The name of the algarithm to be used for signing (it defaults to HS256).
+`(String) $algorithm` (optional) - The name of the algorithm to be used for signing (it defaults to HS256).
 All supported  algorithms may be accessed as class constants.

-Putting it together with the secret (pulling from `$_ENV`) and algarithm examples from above...
+Putting it together with the secret (pulling from `$_ENV`) and algorithm examples from above...

 ```php
 <?php